Knowledge · DACH industrials

 No. These belong with specialist counsel.

-Diagnose where the engineering register cuts.
-Correct the signal: outcome-led, US peer comparison, US risk architecture, US category.
+Evaluate where the engineering register cuts.
+Correct the signal: outcome-led, US peer comparison, US risk answers, US category.
 Rebuild the materials.

 IATF 16949 is necessary but not sufficient.
 Add PPAP, APQP, PFMEA, DFMEA, Control Plan, MSA, OEM-specific CSRs.
 DACH tier-1 typically holds IATF 16949.
 CSR alignment, PPAP submission discipline, and OEM portal registration are the work.

-Inquiry through the contact form and a discovery conversation.
+Inquiry through the contact form and an inquiry screening.
 Send US-facing materials, last RFP response, home-market site, SAM.gov state if registered.
 Response within one business day.

 What this work does not include.

 No legal services.
 No US entity formation.
 No visa work.
 No US tax structuring.
 No SAM.gov administration.
 No NCAGE issuance.
 No FDA, ITAR, EAR, CMMC, or FedRAMP work.
 No US banking introductions.
-No M&A advisory.
+No M&A transaction work.
 These belong with specialist counsel on both sides of the corridor.
-When a marketing decision carries legal, tax, regulatory, or immigration weight, the firm flags it and defers.
+When a marketing decision carries legal, tax, regulatory, or immigration weight, GMA flags it and defers.

-If the US RFP keeps stalling at the same engineering-vendor sort, the register is the diagnosis.
+If the US RFP keeps stalling at the same engineering-vendor sort, the buyer language is the evaluation.